 The console system uses an embedded cryptographic module that is based on the FIPS 140-2 validated cryptographic module (certificate number 4282) running on a Linux ARM platform.
-For more information, refer to FIPS module on page 21.
+For more information, see FIPS module on page 22.

 1.1.14 RestAPI server